ukwa/npld-access-stack/README.md

 This first upstream proxy needs to set the host and protocol/scheme so that the correct URLs returned in the resulting web pages. e.g. for Apache use `ProxyPreserveHost` set to `on` (default is `off`) to set the `Host` header, and use `X-Forwarded-Proto` to specify whether the protocol/scheme is `http` or `https`.
 An example _Apache HTTPD_ server configuration can be found in [the `deployment/apache` folder](./deployment/apache/).

+It is up the the individual Legal Deposit to support and maintain this first proxy, so the choice of technology should take that into account.
+The British Library uses Apache and NGINX on RedHat Enterprise Linux, and is therefore able to offer practical advice to anyone using similar technology.

 _TBC: Should we add more detailed docs about the intervening proxies?_